 A2A (Agent-to-Agent Protocol)[14][15], announced by Google in April 2025 and now developed as a broader protocol community standard, enables direct communication between autonomous agents from different providers.
 A2A focuses on task delegation, status updates, and result sharing between independent agent systems.
 This lets one vendor's planner agent delegate work to another vendor's specialist agent without flattening that specialist into a single tool call.

 The two protocols solve different layers of the agent interoperability problem.
-MCP is a local context and capability protocol: it lets one host discover and invoke tools, read resources, and reuse prompts from any compliant server running in the same process or over stdio/HTTP.
+MCP is a context and capability protocol: it lets one host discover and invoke tools, read resources, and reuse prompts from compliant local or remote servers.
 A2A is a remote delegation protocol: it lets one autonomous agent hand off a complete sub-task to another independent agent (possibly from a different company), poll for progress, and receive structured results or intermediate state.

 Without this distinction, teams often end up wrapping every remote capability as an ad-hoc tool call and then wonder why long-running workflows, approvals, and status updates become awkward to implement.